 We offer 24/7 police station representation for anyone interviewed or arrested for importation of controlled drugs.
 This includes arrests made by police, customs and other government agencies.

-With our strong expertise in these types of complex and serious drug charges, we can offer the specialist expertise to make sure your case is handled the right way from the outset – something many duty solicitors will be unable to offer.
+With our strong expertise in dealing with importation of drugs charges, we can offer the specialist expertise to make sure your case is handled the right way from the outset – something many duty solicitors will be unable to offer.

 Legal representation for drug importation prosecutions